 Assays in transgenes in Drosophila previously identified cis-acting transcriptional regulatory elements from homeotic genes.
 The assays identified tissue-specific enhancer elements as well as cis-regulatory elements that are required for the maintenance of activation or repression throughout development.
 While these transgenic assays have been important in defining the structure of the cis-regulatory elements and identifying trans-acting factors that bind to them, their functions within the context of the endogenous genes remain poorly understood.
-We used a large number of existing chromosomal aberrations in the Sex combs reduced homeotic gene to investigate the functions of thecis-acting elements within the endogenous gene.
+We used a large number of existing chromosomal aberrations in the Sex combs reduced homeotic gene to investigate the functions of the cis-acting elements within the endogenous gene.
 The chromosomal aberrations identified an imaginal leg enhancer about 35 kb upstream of the Sex combs reduced promoter.
 The enhancer is not only able to activate transcription of the Sex combs reduced promoter that is 35 kb distant but can also activate transcription of the Sex combs reduced promoter on the homologous chromosome.
 Although the imaginal leg enhancer can activate transcription in all three pairs of legs, it is normally silenced in the second and third pairs of legs.
 The silencing requires the Polycomb-group proteins.
-We are currently trying to identify the cis-regulatory DNA sequences in the Sex combs reduced gene that are required for transcriptional activation in the first leg and for Polycomb-group silencing in the second and third legs.
+We are currently attempting to identify the cis-regulatory DNA sequences in the Sex combs reduced gene that are required for Polycomb-group silencing in the second and third legs.
 Characterization of the chromosomal rearrangements shown in Figure 1 also revealed that two genetic elements (proximal and distal MES), about 70 kb apart in the Sex combs reduced gene, must be in cis to maintain proper repression.
 When not physically linked, the elements interact with elements on the homologous chromosome and cause derepression of its wild-type Sex combs reduced gene.
 Using a transgenic assay, we identified at least five DNA fragments from the Sex combs reduced gene that silence transcription from a reporter gene.
 The transcriptional silencers are clustered in the two regions whose interactions are required for the maintenance of silencing in the endogenous genes.
-We are also using the silencer elements to screen for mutations in the trans-acting silencing factors.
+We also use the silencer elements to screen for mutations in trans-acting silencing factors.

 Trans-acting activators and repressors of homeotic genes